 2. Shake bottle and carefully pour some powder into the palm of your hand (how much you need will vary according to the length and thickness of your hair; as a guide, you might try half to a full tablespoon).

 3. Splash a little water onto the powder and use a finger to stir it into a paste.

 5. Rinse thoroughly and follow with your normal conditioner (if desired; you may not feel you need it, for example if your hair is oily, depending on your hair type).

-To follow, I like to stroke pure (natural) aloe vera gel through my hair for a bit of curl definition that doesn’t look too stiff or over-styled, followed by a small amount of the Shine Elixir Hair Food (silicone-free!) through the ends to add definition and shine as it dries.
+To follow, I like to stroke pure (natural) aloe vera gel through my hair for a bit of curl definition that doesn’t look too stiff or over-styled, along with a small amount of the Shine Elixir Hair Food & Tea & Rice Bran Curl Butter through the ends to add definition and shine as it dries.